How do you decide which article is free or premium?

 Ultimately, it’s about the reach and conversion potential of the article.
 Who makes this judgment – and based on what metrics- varies for different publisher respondents.

-For example, one publisher in the survey shared that whilst the above is true, they also measure velocity and within the first three hours of publishing, producing a list of potential premium articles.
+For example, one publisher in the survey shared that whilst the above is true, they also measure velocity and engagement within the first three hours of publishing, producing a list of potential premium articles.
 Editorial teams then make a decision on which articles to block with a paywall from this list, post-publication.

 A few in the survey specified that this freemium model has been developed to better facilitate a balance between frustration and engagement.
 Specifically: